SAP/fundamental-tools/tools/rfmcall/README.md

 [![dt](https://img.shields.io/npm/dt/rfmcall.svg)](https://www.npmjs.com/package/node-rfc)
 [![dm](https://img.shields.io/npm/dm/rfmcall.svg)](https://www.npmjs.com/package/rfmcall)

-Calling an ABAP RFM from NodeJS requires mapping the NodeJS data into ABAP RFM input parameters.
-One has to look into ABAP RFM source code or the documentation, to find out the ABAP RFM parameters' structure and map the NodeJS data to RFM parameters accordingly.
-With many parameters, complex ABAP data structures, some parameters mandatory, others not, some with conversion ("ALPHA") exits etc., this work can be tedious and error prone.

 The `rfmcall` CLI utility provides a RFM call template, with pre-initialized ABAP data structures and helpful comments, saving the developers' time.